akauppi/GroundLevel-firebase-es/DEVS/Wishes for Vite.md

 <!-- too mcuh
 Since `index.html` now has become a read-only file for us, I'd still like to place it away from the root...
 Any ideas??
 -->

+>Note: Firebase hosting (8.10.0) [does not support HTTP/2 when emulated](https://github.com/firebase/firebase-tools/issues/2571).
+Loading performance comparisons should therefore be done with actually deployed code.